 The University of Delaware is committed to promoting a safe working, learning and living environment for all members of the campus community.
 The Student Behavior Consultation Team (SBCT) develops support plans to promote student health, wellbeing and successful academic experiences; and promotes campus safety through an active process of threat assessment and behavioral intervention.
 Representatives from Student Life and Campus Safety meet weekly to share information and develop action plans.
 The SBCT also seeks information from and consults with faculty and staff to identify problematic behaviors.

 If you observe a situation or behavior that gives you concern for student or campus safety, trust your instinct.
-Contact the Student Behavior Consultation Team by calling the Office of the Dean of Students 302-831-8939 or emailing SBCT.
+Contact the Student Behavior Consultation Team by by filling out the above form.

 Please include as much information as possible.
 The who, what, when, where, and how is always helpful but not required.
 Anonymous reporting will not be accepted.
 However, every effort will be made to protect the confidentiality of individuals reporting information.

 Assistant Vice President/Dean of Students

 If, after an initial evaluation of a student safety concern, the SBCT believes that consultation with additional members of the university community is required, contacts will be made on an as-needed basis.

 - Meet weekly to share information and develop action plans